Farama-Foundation/stable-retro/docs/getting_started.rst

 Getting Started
 =====================================

-Gym Retro requires one of the supported versions of Python (3.5, 3.6, or 3.7).
+Stable Retro requires one of the supported versions of Python (3.5, 3.6, or 3.7).
 Please make sure to install the appropriate distribution for your OS beforehand.
 Please note that due to compatibility issues with some of the cores, 32-bit operating systems are not supported.

 .. code-block:: shell

-    pip3 install gym-retro
+    pip3 install stable-retro

-See the section :ref:`development` if you want to build Gym Retro yourself (this is only useful if you want to change the C++ code, not required to integrate new games).
+See the section :ref:`development` if you want to build Stable Retro yourself (this is only useful if you want to change the C++ code, not required to integrate new games).

-Create a Gym Environment
+Create a Gymnasium Environment
 --------------------------------------

-After installing you can now create a `Gym <https://gym.openai.com/>`_ environment in Python:
+After installing you can now create a `Gymnasium <https://github.com/Farama-Foundation/Gymnasium/>`_ environment in Python:

 .. code-block:: python